Narmada0712/Train-Ticket-System-API/README.md

 Maven: A build automation tool used for managing project dependencies and building the project.

-Git: Version control system for tracking changes in the source code.

-GitHub: The platform used for hosting and version control of the project repository.

 ## Getting Started
 ### Prerequisites
 Java 8: Make sure you have Java 8 installed on your machine.